 Gout is a kind of arthritis.
 It features painful swelling in joints, especially joints of the extremities, such as the big toe.
 The cause of gout is a buildup of crystals of a chemical compound called uric acid.
 Uric acid is produced as the result of the breakdown of chemicals called purines, which are among the building blocks of DNA and also ATP, the energy-carrying molecule of body cells.
-Abnormally high purine levels, due to dietary factors or genetic factors, and problems excreting uric acid from the body, can lead to an excess of purines, and thus to uric acid buildup.
+Abnormally high purine levels, due to dietary factors or genetic factors, and problems excreting uric acid from the body, can lead to an excess of purines and thus to uric acid buildup.
 On account of genetics, people vary in how susceptible they are to developing gout.
 The disease can be chronic, which means that it comes and goes over many years, showing up as painful nodules under yellowed regions of skin.
 Acute gout is a more severe condition in which the person suffers sudden gout attacks with severe joint swelling and pain.

-One problem that gout causes is pain, especially in the legs and feet so it can lead to disability, such a walking problems, that can worsen throughout pregnancy.
+One problem that gout causes is pain, especially in the legs and feet, so it can lead to disability, such a walking problems, that can worsen throughout pregnancy.
 The underlying gout itself can worsen during pregnancy on account of hormonal changes causing more uric acid to accumulate.
 There is evidence that high uric acid levels during the first trimester can lead to a severe pregnancy complication, preeclampsia, later on in pregnancy.
-Preeclampsia increases the risk of premature birth and abruptio placentae (detachment of the placenta from the uterine wall), which can lead to death of the fetus, stillbirth, or neonatal death just after birth.
+Preeclampsia increases the risk of premature birth and abruptio placentae or placental abruption (detachment of the placenta from the uterine wall), which can lead to death of the fetus, stillbirth, or neonatal death just after birth.

 Along with dietary changes, gout is treated with medications to stop gout attacks.
 These include non-steroidal anti-inflammatory drugs (NSAIDs), cyclooxygenase 2 (COX2) inhibitors, colchicine, and corticosteroids.
-Medications also include agents for controling uric acid levels, such as colchicine, allopurinol, febuxostat, and probenecid.
+Medications also include agents for controlling uric acid levels, such as colchicine, allopurinol, febuxostat, and probenecid.
 Some of these medications, such as NSAIDs, carry some risks for the fetus.
 In particular, NSAIDs should not be given late in pregnancy because they can cause premature closure of the ductus arteriosus, a passageway that allows blood to flow from the pulmonary artery to the aorta while the fetus is inside the womb.
 Other medications, such as corticosteroids, are generally safe during pregnancy.
 Allopurinol is considered safe during pregnancy, although it should be used with caution during the first trimester.

 Dietary changes to counter gout include eliminating alcohol, a move that is also recommended for pregnancy.
-Patients also are recommended to reduce the intake of a kind of sugar called fructose, which is present in all fruits, but is in particularly high levels in magoes, apples, cherries, watermelon, and pairs.
+Patients also are recommended to reduce the intake of a kind of sugar called fructose, which is present in all fruits, but is in particularly high levels in mangoes, apples, cherries, watermelon, and pears.
 Berries tend to have less fructose.
-As for avoiding an ingredient called “high-fructose corn syrup” [HFCS], doing so often leads people to consume more fructose than they would consume if they did not avoid HFCS.
+As for avoiding an ingredient called “high-fructose corn syrup” (HFCS), doing so often leads people to consume more fructose than they would consume if they did not avoid HFCS.
 The reason is that the most common type of HFCS used in sweetened drinks, HFCS-42, is 42 percent fructose, while cane sugar, which is often marketed as a “healthy”, “natural”, or “organic” substitute for HFCS, is 50 percent fructose.
 A better strategy is to limit your consumption of sweets, including juices, whether they have HFCS or not.

 Along with dietary changes and medication, gout can be treated with a procedure called joint aspiration.
 In this procedure, a needle is inserted into affected joints to remove fluid.